 The mentoring program is supported by funding provided by the German Federal Ministry of Education and Research (BMBF) under its Qualitätspakt Lehre (Quality Pact for Teaching) initiative, as part of the “SUPPORT” project.

-Everything you learn during mentoring training is something you can try out and further develop in practice during your activities as a mentor.
+Everything you learn during the training is something you can try out and further develop in practice during your activities as a mentor.
 But even if you wish to work as a tutor or become active in other teaching contexts, the skills imparted during this training are still valuable.
-Mentoring training is also an excellent opportunity to prepare for important tasks during your professional life after you complete your study program.
+Mentoring and tutoring training is also an excellent opportunity to prepare for important tasks during your professional life after you complete your study program.

-The mentoring training program is designed to apply across disciplines.
+The training program is designed to apply across disciplines.
 The specific content and design of mentoring sessions and programs varies from department to department.
 The specific mentoring representatives within the departments are responsible for these details.

-The mentoring training program is responsible for training budding mentors.
 If you have questions regarding working as a mentor at your department and would like information on the requirements and how to apply, please contact your department’s mentoring representative(s).

 Registration for the Training for Mentoring and Tutoring takes place online, via the Career Service website.